marcmarinam/obsidian-fmp/Promotion justification/Doc 2.md

 **4. Business Alignment** _You work with others to influence and shape planned work and ensure it's aligned with business priorities._

 - Led the technical design and implementation of CEP Gate's BNA (British Newspaper Archive) integration — the largest company-wide objective in recent years — while surfacing and managing risks throughout
-- Worked proactively with other teams to ensure our systems exposed what they needed to meet their own objectives, gathering requirements and planning the work
+- Worked proactively with other teams to ensure our systems exposed what they needed to meet their own objectives, gathering requirements and planning the work.
+Prepared user-profile to enable multi-brand support for other features in the site.

 ---